Kilbreda College: Origins of the school building

 The original façade of the building was built by the Royal Coffee Palace Company Limited.
 It was opened in November 1887 and was known as the Mentone Coffee Palace.
 The Coffee Palace was the social centre of the town, situated on the corners of Mentone Parade, Florence Street and Como Parade.
-It is also near Mentone station (formerly known as Balcombe Road Station until 1884) and is surrounded by the local shops.
+It is also near Mentone station (formerly known as Balcombe Road Station until 1884) and is surrounded by local shops.
 In the 1890s due to competition with Mentone Hotel and the Depression, the Coffee Palace could no longer be run.
 In 1894 it fell into the hands of the Mercantile Bank of Australia, and the name of the building was changed to Como House.
 After this the Coffee Palace was only used occasionally for varying purposes.
 The Brigidine Sisters bought the Coffee Palace in mid-July 1904 for £2,050, considering the actual cost of the building and furniture, excluding land, was £25,500.